-Applicants are required to fill out the Community Grant Program Application [LINK to CommunityGrant_application_fillable] or through the office.
+Applicants are required to fill out the Community Grant Program Application, available online or in the Estuary Program office.

 All grant recipients will be required to submit a final report upon completion of the project, as well as copies of all press clippings or other printed materials related to the project and a final product itself (i.e. brochures, videos, manuals), as per award contract.
 10% of the grant award will be retained and included in the final payment.
 Final payment will be made after all project deliverables are submitted to the Estuary Program office.
 These may include a final report, copies of press clippings, photos, etc.